Hormonal Imbalance Is One Of The Major Acne

 balance.

-All About Prostaglandins And Your
+Prostaglandins And Your Acne

-Prostaglandins are biochemicals
+Prostaglandins are

-that communicate with hormones and cells and trigger
+biochemicals that communicate with hormones and cells

-cells into action.
-Prostaglandins work inside the cells
+and trigger cells into action.
+Prostaglandins work

-through the communication of cells and hormones.
+and organs through the communication of cells and

 Among their many